donkirkby/chess-kit/raw_rules/new_rules.md

 #### Special Cases
 After castling, you may use both the king and the rook for booster moves, if they are both boosted.
 During castling, you may not move your king through squares that could be attacked by booster moves.
+You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.

+Hobbled pieces do not move two spaces on their first move.
 You may capture a pawn en passant at the usual square after a regular move of two squares.
 You may not capture en passant if the pawn used a booster move, and you may not use a booster move to capture en passant.
 A pawn that moves to the back rank immediately promotes, and may continue making booster moves if it is still boosted.
-You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.

 ### Winning
 Win by checkmate, as in regular chess, but you may use booster moves to threaten